Applecrisps/AndroidWear-TempFace/README.md

 # AndroidWear-TempFace
-Android wear Watch face with a temperature
+Android wear Watch face with a temperature of the local current temp.